padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 ./login_padogrid_pod
 ```

-The `start_padogrid` script automatcially set the Hazelcast service name and the namespace for constructing the DNS address needed by the `perf_test` app to connect to the Hazelcast cluster.
-We can simply login to the PadoGrid pod and run the `perf_test` app requiring no configuration.
+The `start_padogrid` script automatcially sets the Hazelcast service and the namespace for constructing the DNS address needed by the `perf_test` app to connect to the Hazelcast cluster.
+This allows us to simply login to the PadoGrid pod and run the `perf_test` app.

 *If `perf_test` fails to connect to the Hazelcst cluster then you may need to manually configure the Hazelcast client as described in the [next section](#8-manually-configuring-perf_test).*